 The Economic Environment

 Economies of the world are struggling to hang on and turn a profit; India in this respect is no different.
-The country has been in a shambles as of 2009 and is just now starting to build up again.
+The country has been in shambles as of 2009 and is just now starting to build up again.
 India to date has only two skyscrapers, but there are plans to construct fourteen more in the near future including the second biggest skyscraper in the world.
 The location of that skyscraper will be in the financial capital of India, Mumbai.
 “If history proves to be right, this building boom in India and China could simply be a reflection of a misallocation of capital, which may result in an economic correction for two of Asia’s largest economies in the next five years,” Barclays said.
 (Kinetz) That does not console for the new Foreign Development Investors (FDI) working to get a strong hold in India.
 However, it may bode well for Wal-Mart as the competitive advantage for Wal-Mart is the cost of products being significantly less than the competitors.
 Following are some facts about the Indian economical state.